 |

-In addition to automatically detected events, you can manually add event labels and assign weights to include the safety event as part of the Safety Score Configuration.
+In addition to automatically detected behaviors, you can manually add event labels to highlight behaviors to reflect in the Safety Score and Safety Overview.
+To include an event that was detected manually alongside events that were detected automatically, you can add manually add the event label and assign weights as part of the Safety Score Configuration.

-The following table summarizes the category and color-coded severity for each safety event label:
+events only surface in the Safety Overview and Safety Score if you manually add the event label.
+The following table summarizes the category and color-coded severity for each behavior label:

 Category |